SuperTux20/lightyears-refueled/README.md

 Taking the game "20,000 Lightyears Into Space" and bringing it up to modern standards.
 [Jack Whitham's 20,000 Lightyears Into Space, version 1.4](https://www.jwhitham.org/20kly/)

+## Issues with current version

+No sound plays
+Cannot click on buildings
+Game crashes when building is built by player

 ## Instructions

   Please refer to the HTML documents in the game directory.